 That meant I needed to find an arranger to create the needed arrangement scores.
 I made inquiries to all persons listed on the page of the Handbell Musicians Association who advertised they offer arranging services for handbells.(1) Mr. Larry Sue responded he was available to do so.
 Thus, Mr. Sue wrote the handchime and handbell accompaniment arrangements heard on:

-Mr. Sue is a published handbell composer/arranger, and is the author of The Bass Ringer’s Notebook, Second Edition.(1) He has been a church musician for most of his life.
+Mr. Sue is a published handbell composer/arranger, and is the author of The Bass Ringer’s Notebook, Second Edition.(2) He has been a church musician for most of his life.

 He became a handbell musician in 1987 in a workshop music conference.
 He subsequently became a bass-ringing specialist when the five-octave bell choir at his church became shorthanded.
 He received a long-term assignment of -

-“CD4, and anything to the left that you can manage.”
+The C and D handbells in octave 4 (CD4) "and anything to the left that you can manage.”

-For those not familiar with handbell size and ringing position descriptions, a CD4 ringing position is assigned to the C and D bells at the bottom of octave 4.
-The reference to anything (position) to the left that you can manage, was referring to the bell ringing positions for bells going down the scale (getting larger and heavier), i.e., down into octave 3, and if they had any, then those from octave 2 as well.
+For those not familiar with handbell pitches and ringing position descriptions, a CD4 ringing position indicates it is for both the C and D bells, which are at the bottom of octave 4.
+Octave 4 progresses upward to B at the top before octave 5 begins with C (middle C).
+The reference to anything to the left that you can manage, refers to the lower pitched bell ringing positions going down the scale (getting larger and heavier), i.e., down into octave 3, and if the organization has any, then those from octave 2 as well.

 His festival conducting experiences include the:

 He frequently provides instruction as a bass handbell clinician.
 “On the outside,” he works full time as a software engineer, with sidelines in music teaching and piano tuning, and has been running his music publishing company, Choraegus, since 1995.